What are Cajon Drums?

 Meinl Jumbo Bass Subwoofer Cajon with Internal Snares

-- HOW IT WORKS: the jumbo size body has internal bass reflex channels that...
+- HOW IT WORKS: the jumbo body and internal bass reflex channels create...

 The Meinl Percussion Jumbo Subwoofer Cajon gives you greater bass note projection for live and unplugged gigs thanks to its internal reflex channel and front sound port instead of a standard rear-facing one.
 Internal snare wires that are fixed provide a crisp, cutting sound that intensifies corner slaps and creates contrast to bass notes.
 The Jumbo Bass Cajon is meant to produce massive, deep bass tones that swell as you play harder and respond like a bass drum with a gentle thump behind quiet notes, similar to a bass drum.